COSMIIC-Inc/Documentation-Source/docs/Implantables/Electrodes.md

 # Electrodes

-The things that take in or put out the muscle activation
+The things we hook up to muscles

 ---